UPDATE - JANUARY 8, 2018:

 Given all of the above and the fact that although the ponies were awarded back to the Liebels, in a good and healthy condition, having spent 5 weeks at a rescue, the Liebels took them home to Florida and all four plus carriage horses were back "working" for the Liebels giving rides both saddleback and carriage respectively over the Christmas period.
 Both appear weary and torn.
 But mostly the ponies as they had tasted 5 weeks of freedom and had it ripped from them and were forced back to working immediately they arrived back in Florida.

 Further to the requests we have signed for below, we demand that the USDA revoke the license for Hugo Liebel and/or his family to keep animals of any kind for the use of entertainment/ display/ rental or exhibition for his/their lifetime, without reservation.
 Given the nature of all that Nosey, the ponies, horses, spider monkeys and two other recorded elephants have endured both past and present, we look to yourselves to make sure the future is brighter and one of freedom for all those animals still in the ownership of the Liebel family.

-We, the general public and advocates for Nosey aka Tiny aka Peanut aka Dumbo aka Bubbles (yes Hugo Liebel uses all of those names) an African elephant captive and owned by one Hugo Liebel aka Hugo Bloom aka Tomi Liebel aka Tommy Liebel demand that the USDA revoke the license of the above-mentioned (currently USDA License No. 58-C-0288).
+We, the general public and advocates, from around the world, for Nosey aka Tiny aka Peanut aka Dumbo aka Bubbles (yes Hugo Liebel uses all of those names) an African elephant captive and owned by one Hugo Liebel aka Hugo Bloom aka Tomi Liebel aka Tommy Liebel demand that the USDA revoke the license of the above-mentioned (currently USDA License No. 58-C-0288).

 You, the USDA, have cited over 200 times, the above-mentioned for their poor treatment and care of Nosey and other animals in their ownership.